augtal/Simple-machine-learning-with-python/README.md

 # Simple-machine-learning-with-python

 Project mainly used to learn to code in python
-Project target is to make a music website that predicts the music a music a new user might like

 Data is made up and does not represent reality